 Computer Network Defined

-computer network is a set of computers connected together for the purpose of sharing resources.
+A computer network is a set of computers connected together for the purpose of sharing resources.
 The most common resource shared today is connection to the Internet.
 Other shared resources can include a printer or a file server.

 Types of Network Connections